Where exactly was Class 03 D2185 located in the 1970s?

 D2125 & D2757

-Society member John Hall, who is doing extensive research into BR diesel locomotive disposals, came across the picture left of a Class 03 that is almost certainly D2125.
+Society member John Hall, who is doing extensive research into BR diesel locomotive disposals, came across the above picture of a Class 03 that is almost certainly D2125.
 This picture appears elsewhere on the internet but David.
 J. Smith, in whose collection it is now held, has given permission for its use here.

 Even though the Class 03 was photographed from the opposite side to the other photographs of D2185, detailed examination reveals significant detail differences.
 Thus, it is concluded the locomotive can't be D2185.
 As to the date of the photograph, this is not known but is believed to be late summer or early Autumn 1971.
 David says "The shot of the 03 is on a strip of 6 35mm negatives, the previous shot being of "Warship" 856 at Swindon Works during a visit on the 14th August 1971".
 It is hoped that the background to the picture will allow confirmation of the location.
 David also says "The next shot on the strip (after the D27xx one - only that one and the 03 are from the scrapyard) is at Cardiff Canton depot, so that confirms a South Wales location".

-The second picture right now throws more 'oil on troubled waters'!
+The second picture above now throws more 'oil on troubled waters'!
 This shows what is believed to be one of the later built former BR North British 0-4-0 at the same location.
 D2757 was recorded as going to Birds Cardiff yard, but as having been scrapped in October 1970.
 However, we have now been contacted by Brian Rolley who visited the yard on 18th August 1971 and recorded both D2125 & D2757 as present.
 This being further supported by correspondence held in the IRS archive from a couple of members who also visited on the same date.
 Thus the scrapping of D2757 must have taken place much later than previously recorded?

 If you can confirm the location of these photographs or can add anything else that might help solve this dilemma please make contact.